couleur-tweak-tips/CTT/docs/video/smoothie/recipe.md

         * Licensing
         * Size, not everyone uses them
         * They're not that hard to download, unzip and place in /models/

+## Using multiple recipe files

+1. Make a copy of `recipe.ini` and name it something else
+2. Make a copy of the shortcut you use Smoothie with
+3. Add `--recipe name.ini` to the arguments (for [Send To shortcuts](./installation.md#making-a-send-to-shortcut-and-rife-models) make sure it's before `-i`, that one must be the last)